How Much Home Can I Afford?

-In order to find your general affordability range, we take into account a few things.
-These include household income, assets, credit score, and your debt and expenses portfolio.
+In order to find your general affordability range, we take a few things into account, including household income, assets, credit score, and your debt and expenses portfolio.
 Let’s look at each of these factors and the role they play.

-Lenders look at your household’s adjusted gross income and is based on personal taxes only.
+Lenders look at your household’s adjusted gross income as reported on your personal taxes.
 If you have rental properties you can add in depreciation, but this only makes a difference if you have multiple rental properties.
 If you’re self-employed, lenders take the last two years of your adjusted gross income and average the numbers.
-Typically, the higher your income the more likely you’ll be given a higher amount due to the likelihood of repaying the loan.
+Typically, the higher your income, the more likely you’ll be loaned a higher amount due to the likelihood of repaying your debt.

 Normally, you’re expected to use your income to repay any loans.
 However, some lenders may view you as less risky if you have any liquid assets.
-Liquid assets are assets that can be converted into cash quickly.
-These include savings, money market accounts, stocks, and government bonds.
+Liquid assets are assets that can be converted into cash quickly, also known as marketable securities or money market instruments.
+These include savings, money market accounts, mutual funds, inventory, stocks, and government bonds, to name a few.